-Invocable is a specialization of DRGElement and it inherits the name and optional id, description, and label attributes from NamedElement.
-The name of an Imput data, decision, or import in the decision model.
-The passent inessKnowledgeModel is a specialization of Invocable from which it additionally inherits the variable attribute.
+Invocable is a specialization of DRGELement and it inherits the name and optional id, description, and label attributes from NamedElement.
+The name of an Intercable must be different from the name of any other invocable, input data, decision, or import in the decision model.
+Include the second s